 Student organizations are responsible for compliance with the Student Code of Conduct and with University policies.
-Upon determination using the appropriate standard of evidence that a member who has violated the code had the knowledge and/or consent of their student organization officers or that the member acted in concert with at least four other members of the student organization, both the student organization and the individual members involved may be subject to University sanctions.
+Upon determination that a member who has violated the code had the knowledge and/or consent of their student organization officers or that the member acted in concert with at least four other members of the student organization, both the student organization and the individual members involved may be subject to University sanctions.